shon2515/Sql-queries-beginner/README.md

 # Sql-Excel-Tableau project(Beginner)
-This is a basic SQL queries to analyze dataset
+This is my first full project